 Permission of the student's academic dean is required to take more than 19 semester hours.

-Registration (making course selections and enrolling in classes) occurs prior to the beginning of each term.
-All students obtain registration appointment times ("time tickets") and register utilizing USA's Personal Access Web System (PAWS) at https://paws.southalabama.edu.
-(See the University Registration Guide for additional information.)
+Registration (making course selections and enrolling in classes) occurs prior to the beginning of each semester or term.
+All students obtain registration appointment times ("time tickets") and register utilizing USA's Personal Access Web System (PAWS) at https://www.southalabama.edu/services/logins/students/.

 Registration is not complete until all fees have been paid and all admissions documents and examinations furnished.
-Failure to satisfy any of the admission or registration requirements will prevent registration for subsequent terms.
-Enrollment status can be found in PAWS website at https://paws.southalabama.edu.
+Failure to satisfy any of the admission or registration requirements will prevent registration for subsequent semesters and terms.
+Enrollment status can be found in PAWS website at https://www.southalabama.edu/services/logins/students/.

 Course Numbering System